firetreedesign/ccbpress-core/readme.txt

 2. Getting Started

 == Changelog ==

+= 0.9.6 =
+* Removed files that were no longer necessary.
+* Added some missing styles to the stylesheet.

 = 0.9.5 =
 * There was a git merge mixup, incorrect version was tagged for release.